 leave the house, then to run into a store or restaurant I just grab my

 purse out of the bag.
 And there is still plenty of room in the bag for

 any extras I get while I'm out.
 Love this bag" Cindy B.

 I’ve had a life-long interest in true crime ever since, in my late teens, I read the Manson books, Helter Skelter and The Family.
 The first trial I attended in person was the Robert Blake murder trial in 2005.
 I wrote about my experience on Internet crime forums, where many people were interested in the Blake case and debating it.
-All the participants used Internet handles, not their real names.
-For myself, I chose the name Sprocket, who was my all-time favorite kitty.
-In 2007, I attended the first Phil Spector trial during which I started Trials & Tribulations.
-I decided to keep writing as Sprocket so that my earlier readers would know it was me.
+All the participants used Internet handles.
+For myself, I chose the name Sprocket, my all-time favorite kitty.
+In 2007, I attended the first Phil Spector trial and started Trials & Tribulations.
+I kept writing as Sprocket.
 While I write under a pen name, I use my real name in court and while reporting.

-In January 2011, based on my track record of independent reporting, the Los Angeles County Superior Court officially recognized me as a member of the media.
+In January 2011, the Los Angeles County Superior Court officially recognized me as a member of the media.

-In between my frequent trips to the downtown courthouse, I also have a small seasonal sewing business, Betsy Ross Linens.
-In my spare time I enjoy gardening and reading.
+I also have a small seasonal sewing business, Betsy Ross Linens.
+I enjoy gardening and reading.